ruby / web framework

 Rack app with routing

-The core is a Rack app that maps URL patterns to handler objects:
+The core is a Rack app that maps URL patterns to handler classes.
+Handler classes and their constructor args are stored at boot; a fresh instance is created per-request for thread safety:

 module Framework